aeon-toolkit/aeon/docs/mentoring.md

 ##### References

+1. Hills, J., Lines, J., Baranauskas, E., Mapp, J. and Bagnall, A., 2014.
-1. Jon Hills et al., "Classification of time series by shapelet transformation", Data Mining and Knowledge Discovery, 28(4), 851--881, 2014.
+Classification of time series by shapelet transformation.
+Data mining and knowledge discovery, 28, pp.851-881.
-2. A. Bostrom and A. Bagnall, "Binary Shapelet Transform for Multiclass Time Series Classification", Transactions on Large-Scale Data and Knowledge Centered Systems, 32, 2017.
+2. Bostrom, A. and Bagnall, A., 2017.
+Binary shapelet transform for multiclass time series classification.
+Transactions on Large-Scale Data-and Knowledge-Centered Systems
-3. Chin-Chia Michael Yeh et al., "Matrix Profile I: All Pairs Similarity Joins for Time Series: A Unifying View that Includes Motifs, Discords and Shapelets", IEEE ICDM, 2016
-4. Yan Zhu et al., "Matrix Profile II: Exploiting a Novel Algorithm and GPUs to break the one Hundred Million Barrier for Time Series Motifs and Joins", IEEE ICDM, 2016.
-5. Antoine Guillaume et al. "Random Dilated Shapelet Transform: A New Approach for Time Series Shapelets", Pattern Recognition and Artificial Intelligence.
-ICPRAI 2022.
+XXXII: Special Issue on Big Data Analytics and Knowledge Discovery, pp.24-46.
+3. Yeh, C.C.M., Zhu, Y., Ulanova, L., Begum, N., Ding, Y., Dau, H.A., Silva, D.F., Mueen, A. and Keogh, E., 2016, December.
+Matrix profile I: all pairs similarity joins for time series: a unifying view that includes motifs, discords and shapelets.
+In 2016 IEEE 16th international conference on data mining (ICDM) (pp. 1317-1322).
+Ieee.
+4. Zhu, Y., Zimmerman, Z., Senobari, N.S., Yeh, C.C.M., Funning, G., Mueen, A., Brisk,
+P. and Keogh, E., 2016, December.
+Matrix profile ii: Exploiting a novel algorithm and gpus to break the one hundred million barrier for time series motifs and joins.
+In 2016 IEEE 16th international conference on data mining (ICDM) (pp. 739-748).
+IEEE.
+5. Guillaume, A., Vrain, C. and Elloumi, W., 2022, June.
+Random dilated shapelet
+transform: A new approach for time series shapelets.
+In International Conference on Pattern Recognition and Artificial Intelligence (pp. 653-664).
+Cham: Springer International Publishing.

 #### 2. Channel selection for classification

+##### Description

 Try some simple channel filters for high dimensional data